 I respect it.

-Delish decided to combine two things that remind me of my youth.
+Delish combined two things that remind me of my youth.
 Thank you Delish.
 I didn’t even realize I wanted this until I saw it.
 Can we even call it a grilled cheese if there’s no cheese?

 Let’s stick with the childhood nostalgia theme, shall we?
 This time with a sandwich that’s more savory than sweet.